Prostate Surgery in Thailand Your guide to cost, top specialists & hospitals

 What's Included in a Medical Trip

 Your care coordinator handles surgery scheduling, hospital transfers, and follow-up.
-The quote covers urologist fees, anaesthesia, robotic platform (if applicable), hospital stay, diagnostics, catheter care, and aftercare.
+The package covers urologist fees, anaesthesia, the robotic platform where it is used, the stated nights in hospital, and catheter care.
+Pre-operative clearance, laboratory tests, imaging and pathology are billed separately, so ask for those to be itemised alongside the package before you commit.
 Flights and accommodation are separate, with nearby hotel recommendations.

 Recovery in Bangkok vs Phuket